Report on a Visit to the Catacombs of Venosa of August 2, 2016

 - That the conference proceedings on the recent site excavations and restorations be available in digitalized or print form.

-- That the site be clean and the equipment function properly (lightbulbs).
+- That the site be kept clean and the equipment function properly (lightbulbs).

-- Prof. Meyers is resident at the American Academy in Rome for some months in the spring of 2017.
+- Prof. Meyers will be in residence at the Cardinal Bea Center at the Gregorian University in Rome for some months in the spring of 2017.
 I am told by his students that he has notes on the excavation at Venosa.
-Perhaps the American Academy and UCEI and partnering institutions can organize a new “day of study” in Rome that can bring many points of site documentation into discussion.
+Perhaps the university and UCEI and partnering institutions can organize a new “day of study” in Rome that can bring many points in site documentation into discussion.

 Jessica Dello Russo